Ask Question

 complement - a series of blood proteins whose action "complements" the work of antibodies.
 Complement destroys bacteria, produces inflammation, and regulates immune reactions.

 complement-dependent cytotoxicity (CDC): A mechanism of killing cells in which antibody bound to the target cell surface fixes complement, which results in assembly of the membrane attack complex that punches holes in the target cell membrane resulting in subsequent cell lysis.
-Picture-it | Picture-it
+Picture it

 cytokines are molecules released by cells to alter lymphocyte function.